electricimp/WS2812/README.md

 ![WS2812 Circuit](./circuit.png)

+*NOTE:* We do not recomend using the imp005 with WS2812s.
+Unlike the imp001, imp002, imp003, and imp004m the imp005 does not use DMA for SPI data transfers.
+Instead, each byte is written out individually, and this means there will always be a small gap between each byte.
+Performance of other operations, such as Agent/Decive communications, are blocked when the draw method is called.

 ## Class Usage

 All public methods in the WS2812 class return `this`, allowing you to easily chain multiple commands together: